aaniaahh/assignments/OOP_Primer/definitions.md

 + Hierachical Inheritance: Multiple classes inherits from a single base class.

 + Hybrid Inheritance: A combination of two or more types of inheritance.
+It can often introduce complexities like the diamond problem, which we just try to avoids those.

 **Instance Variable:**